-- If you want to display your inputted text, press the Accept key. - If you want to close the keypad, then press the button at the right top.
+- If you want to display your inputted text, press the Accept key. - If you want to delete the entire inputted text string, press the button. - If you want to close the keypad, then press the X button at the right top.